 -Rosabeth Moss Kanter, Harvard Business School Chair and Director

-7 Habits training is the cornerstone of Leader in Me implementation and establishes the fundamental paradigms and behaviors that are so critical to improving school culture.
+7 Habits training is the cornerstone of Leader in Me implementation and establishes the fundamental paradigms and behaviors that are critical to improving school culture.
 The 7 Habits of Highly Effective People: Signature Edition 4.0 is a two-day workshop experience that introduces timeless principles of effectiveness in a practical framework for all staff members.
-Before students can truly learn and apply the 7 Habits, it all starts with staff members who sincerely live and model them.
+Before students can truly learn and apply the 7 Habits, staff members must sincerely live and model them.

 Participants of the workshop learn how to: